standoge/encuentra-24-ETL/README.md

 * Functions section, where are defined all functions used.
 * Relevant cell has its respective text to explain what is happening.

+## Transformation: :moon:
+This section is shared in `Extraction` notebook.
+* Functions section, where are defined all functions used.
+* Transformations required are explained, with a subtitle and description to explain what was the transformation applied.

 ## Analysis :chart:

 ---